UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     If asked, give your center's password.
     You can get rid of this prompt if you have setup SSH keys

+!!! warning

+    - There is no warning if a file is about to be overwritten.
+        - There is no ``scp -i ...`` as for ``rm -i`` that asks if you really want to remove the file.
+    - 'rsync' may be a better tool if you want to sync existing content.

 ???- tip "Cheat sheet for ``scp``"